 Gifted and Talented Advisory Council

 The Gifted and Talented Advisory Council is made up of representatives of stakeholder groups with interest and expertise in gifted education.
 The council provides valuable guidance and feedback to the department on gifted education issues.
-The council meets at the Minnesota Department of Education, 1500 Highway 36 West, Roseville, Minnesota.
-Meetings are open to the public.
-View the 2018 Gifted and Talented Advisory Council Members.
+Council meetings are held at the Minnesota Department of Education, 1500 Highway 36 West, Roseville, Minnesota, Conference Center B, and are open to the public.
+View the 2018-19 Gifted and Talented Advisory Council Members.
 The 2019 school year meeting dates are February 11, 2019 and April 15, 2019.
 View the February 11, 2019 Agenda.